chay-chay/pair-it-up/README.md

 ## Get started!

-Click on the link to run the live game [heroku] *need to upload on Heroku after the assessment.
+Click on the link to run the live game [https://pair-it-up.netlify.app].

 ## My blog & Walkthrough video